TERMS OF SERVICE

 HopeLine uses the information collected about you to improve our Services to you, including fulfilling your requests, including but not limited to referrals to other services.

 We operate our Services in conjunction with volunteer and staff crisis line advocates.
 Any information, including Personally Identifiable Information that you share during your use of our Services, may be viewed by HopeLine staff or volunteers for quality control, to contact emergency services in case of a risk to self or others, or to better assist you with your crisis.

 Disclosures to Third Parties

-Additionally, we may disclose Personally Identifiable Information we collect from you to third parties if we believe such disclosure is necessary: to comply with the law or in response to a subpoena, court order, government request, or other legal process; to protect the interested, rights, safety, or property of HopeLine and its volunteers or staff; to enforce our Terms; to address fraud, security, technical issues, or to operate the Services or its infrastructure properly.
+Additionally, we may disclose Personally Identifiable Information we collect from you to third parties if we believe such disclosure is necessary: to comply with the law or in response to a subpoena, court order, government request, or other legal processes; to protect the interested, rights, safety, or property of HopeLine and its volunteers or staff; to enforce our Terms; to address fraud, security, technical issues, or to operate the Services or its infrastructure correctly.

 Children Under 13 Years of Age

 As a not-for-profit organization exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code, HopeLine is exempt from compliance with the Children’s Online Privacy Protection Act of 1998.
 Despite this, we take children's privacy seriously and encourage users and their parents to review our Terms to understand what information may be collected.